Michaela Onyenwere: New York Liberty (2021–2022)

-In her rookie season in 2021 Onyenwere was named 2021 WNBA Rookie of the Year, Onyenwere was the leading candidate for most of the season, winning every Rookie of the Month award to become just the fifth player in WNBA history to sweep that honor during a season.
-As expected the voting was not close, and Onyenwere fell just two votes shy of winning unanimously.
-Over the course of the season, Onyenwere's playing time and production decreased, Onyenwere was still the most productive player in the class by some margin.
+In her rookie season in 2021, Onyenwere was named in the 2021 WNBA All-Rookie Team and 2021 WNBA Rookie of the Year.
+She became the first player in franchise history to win the award.
+Onyenwere was the leading candidate for most of the season, winning every Rookie of the Month award to become just the fifth player in WNBA history to sweep that honor during a season, and fell just two votes shy of winning unanimously.
+Onyenwere started in 29 of 32 games and was the most productive player in the class by some margin.
 She averaged 8.6 points and 2.9 rebounds per game, leading all rookies in scoring and 3-pointers made (37).
-The last time the leading rookie scorer didn't average double figures was 2005, when Tameka Johnson put up 9.3 points per game for the Washington Mystics.
-The 2021 draft class was one of the weaker rookie classes in recent history.